nifakit/Apimoviesearch/README.md

 # movie-search

 This project was created as a copy of a provided template.
-The only change from the original is the project name set to `MyReact`.
+The only change from the original is the project name set to `movie-search`.

 Quick start: